UrekMinhzino/Football-Player-Recommender-System/README.md

 # Football-Player-Recommender-System
-A machine learning project created for fun
+A machine learning project created for school's course.